アイスランド

 • Breakfast

-• Goðafoss Nicknamed the "Waterfall of the Gods" and known as the "beauty" compared to the "beast" Dettifoss, Goðafoss is indeed one of Iceland's most beautiful waterfalls.
-It is part of the Skjálfandafljót River, measuring 12 meters high and 30 meters wide.
+• Goðafoss Goðafoss, nicknamed the "waterfall of the gods" and affectionately called the "beauty" in contrast to Dettifoss the "beast", is indeed one of the most beautiful waterfalls in Iceland.
+It is part of the Skjálfandafljót river, with a height of 12 meters and a width of 30 meters.

-Its name means "Waterfall of the Gods," and it is said that when Iceland embraced Christianity in AD 1000, statues of the old pagan gods were thrown into this waterfall.
+Its name means "waterfall of the gods", and it is believed that idols of the old gods were thrown into this waterfall when Iceland adopted Christianity in the year 1000.

-• Akureyri Akureyri, the center of northern Iceland, has a charming downtown area, excellent restaurants, cozy cafés, and stylish art galleries.
-Excluding the greater Reykjavik area, it is Iceland's second-largest town by population.
-The approximately 19,000 residents (Akureyringar) are known for their pride in their town and cultural heritage.
+• Akureyri Akureyri, the center of North Iceland, has a charming downtown area, excellent restaurants, cozy cafes, and stylish art galleries.
+It is the second largest town in Iceland outside the capital region, and the 19,000 residents of Akureyri (Akureyringar) are known for their pride in their town and cultural heritage.

-There are several architectural highlights and interesting museums in and around town.
+There are several architectural highlights and interesting museums in the town and surrounding area.

-Akureyri's Lutheran church is one of the town's iconic buildings and was designed by the same architect who designed Hallgrímskirkja in Reykjavík.
-The red-and-white wooden Catholic church is also attractive and worth a visit.
+The Akureyri Lutheran Church is one of the town's iconic landmarks and was designed by the same architect who designed Hallgrímskirkja in Reykjavík.
+The red and white wooden Catholic church is also attractive and worth a visit.

-The "Christmas House" lets you experience Icelandic Christmas traditions; you can buy decorations and sweets and meet Grýla, the mother of the country's 13 Yule Lads.
+At the "Christmas House" you can experience the atmosphere of Icelandic Christmas, purchase decorations and sweets, and even meet Grýla, the mother of the 13 Yule Lads (Icelandic Santas).

-Lystigarðurinn, just 50 km south of the Arctic Circle, is one of the northernmost botanical gardens in the world and a great place for coffee.
+Lystigarðurinn, located just 50 km south of the Arctic Circle, is one of the world’s northernmost botanical gardens and is also a great place to enjoy coffee.

-Akureyri offers many dining options: excellent bakeries and cafés like Bláa Kannan and Café Ilmur, high-end sushi and cocktails at RUB23, and great seafood with views at Strikið.
+Akureyri offers many dining options.
+Great bakeries and cafes like Bláa Kannan and Cafe Ilmur, the upscale RUB23 for delicious sushi and cocktails, and Strikið for seafood with a view are recommended.

-• Vatnsnes Peninsula from Blönduós The Vatnsnes Peninsula is an excellent short detour from the Ring Road and one of Iceland's best places for seal watching.
+• Vatnsnes Peninsula from Blönduós The Vatnsnes peninsula is an excellent detour off the Ring Road and one of the best places in Iceland for seal watching.

 Detour map from Blönduós: